 “I smoke meats” – Outdoor pursuits with the Facebook CEO

-From hydrofoiling off the Hawaiian cost, to archery and spear throwing, Mark Zuckerberg knows how to live the adventurous life.
+From hydro foiling off the Hawaiian coast to archery and spear throwing, Mark Zuckerberg knows how to live an adventurous life.
 He makes sure to carve out plenty of space for it.
 The Facebook CEO and his wife, Priscilla Chan, recently bought 600 acres of land on the Hawaiian island of Kauai for $53 million.

-He hunts wild boar, and knows how to cook them too.
-In 2016 he livestreamed himself “smoking brisket and ribs” ahead of that year’s presidential debate.
+He hunts wild boars and knows how to cook them too.
+In 2016 he live-streamed himself “smoking brisket and ribs” ahead of that year’s presidential debate.
 The clip proved popular; 11 million people have tuned in for the intimate fireside moment.

 “The thing about smoking meats is that it takes a long time”, says Mark.
 Perfect for a lazy day off.